 I thought I would get an easy sleep that night, I was wrong.
 The girl and the 3 guys talked so loudly and excitedly, I had to put my pillow over my head to lessen the noise.
 Why did I freakin’ leave my earplugs at home.

-Monique and I were supposed to go out form some drinks that night and I was honestly looking forward to it.
+Monique and I were supposed to go out for some drinks that night and I was honestly looking forward to it.
 Then it rained, and I waited and waited for her message.
 When I woke up, I got a missed call and 3 sms from her.
 I said sorry that I zonked out early.

 Bravo arranges island hopping tours and airport transfer.
 The van service that I hired the first time didn’t reply to my message.
-I wonder if it’s because I wasn’t able to pay them, but then it’s not like it’s my fault.
-I mentioned it to Binay about it you know.
+I wonder if it’s because I wasn’t able to pay them, but then it’s not like it’s my fault, I mentioned it to Binay you know.
 To get to the airport, I took Bravo’s van service for ₱400 ($7.91).
 I was alone in the van and we reached the airport in only 30 minutes.

 Already I am planning to go back to Siargao next year and when I do, I will still choose Bravo Beach Resort.
 And I won’t forget to bring my ear plugs.